BishalMondal07/Simple-ChatBot/README.md

 To customize the chatbot's standard responses, simply edit the standard_responses dictionary in the chatbot.py file.
 You can add, remove, or modify any of the responses in this dictionary to suit your needs.

 # Dependencies
 This chatbot requires the re, random, and collections modules to run.
-It also requires the long_responses module, which contains some additional responses for the chatbot to use.

 # Improvements
 This chatbot is a very basic example of what can be done with NLP.
 There are many improvements that could be made to make it more useful and more intelligent.
 Some possible improvements include: